Last updated on April 3rd, 2023 at 02:22 pm

 Any waps you see flying or on the ground in very early Spring or late Autumn will likely be Queens venturing out after hibernation or trying to identify a suitable location to hibernate for the winter.

-So what happens if you kill a queen wasp?
+What happens if you kill a queen yellow jacket?

 First of all, I’d like to clarify that you should never actually attempt to kill a queen wasp both for ethical reasons and for your own safety.